What's The Difference Between The Academy Awards & The Golden Globes?

 When are the Golden Globes and the Academy Awards?

-The next Golden Globes ceremony will air on January 6, 2019.
-It is often considered the start of awards season, though technically it’s preceded by some smaller awards shows.
+The next Golden Globes ceremony on January 5, 2020 It is often considered the start of awards season, though technically it’s preceded by some smaller awards shows.
 Historically, Golden Globes winners are hurtled straight into Oscar buzz territory.
 Why?
 The Golden Globes ceremony takes place a few days before Oscar nomination voting ends, influencing winners.

 The Academy Awards closes out awards season by doling out the industry's most prestigious film accolades.